NREL/floris/docs/examples.md

 Try different values for met_mast_option to vary the location of the met mast within the two-turbine farm.

+### 29_turbines_off.py
+This example demonstrates how to shut off some turbines during a simulation.

 ## Optimization

 These examples demonstrate use of the optimization routines